nextcloud/documentation/admin_manual/configuration_mail.rst

 Parameters
 ----------

-* SMTP (Simple Mail Tranfer Protocol)
+* **SMTP (Simple Mail Tranfer Protocol)**

-  If you want to send email using a local or remote SMTP server it is necessary to enter the name or ip address of the server, optionally followed by a collon separated port number, e.g. ``:425``.
+  If you want to send email using a local or remote SMTP server it is necessary to enter the name or ip address of the server, optionally followed by a colon separated port number, e.g. ``:425``.
 If this value is not given the default port 25/tcp will be used unless you will change that by modifying the ``mail_smtpport`` parameter.
 Multiple server can be entered separated by